dougeby/IntuneDocs/intune-azure/manage-apps/monitor-app-protection-policies-with-microsoft-intune.md

 ---
 # required metadata

-title: Monitor MAM policies with Microsoft Intune | Microsoft Intune
+title: Monitor app protection policies with Microsoft Intune | Microsoft Intune
 description: See how many users have the policy, and drill down to find more details.
 keywords:
 author: karthikaramanms.author: karaman